devfile/registry/CONTRIBUTING.md

     - Make sure the name matches the devfile stack's name and be in the format `<language>-<framework>`.
 E.g. `java-quarkus`, `python-django`, etc.

-5) In case one of your components has an image, use a fixed version tag (e.g `<image>:1.1.0`) instead of `latest`.
-Our renovate bot will take care of the updates to your image's tag.
+5) In case one of your components has a reference to an image, use a fixed version tag (e.g `<image>:1.1.0`) instead of `latest`.
+Our renovate bot will take care of the updates to the image tags.

 6) Add the devfile.yaml and any other necessary files for the stack under the stack folder.